 Domestic and global economic growth has slowed and inflation pressures remain muted.
-However, the labor market remains a bright spot in the US economy and should provide a tailwind for modest economic growth this year.
-First quarter economic growth will be negatively impacted by the government shutdown but some of the loss may be recovered later this year.
-Overall, the economy is expected to grow 2.5% this year versus 2.9% in 2018.
+However, the labor market remains a bright spot in the US economy.
+We believe some of the factors hindering current economic growth (e.g., trade disputes, recent government shutdown, Brexit uncertainty) may be somewhat transitory.
+While economic growth is likely to remain under pressure over the near-term, we believe a strong labor market coupled with an increasingly dovish Fed may lead to better than expected economic growth later this year.
+Overall, the economy is expected to grow 2.0%-2.5% this year versus 2.9% in 2018.